Adelic line bundles on quasi-projective varieties

-If $X\to S$ is an abelian scheme over a smooth variety $S$ over $K$, in terms of Tate's limiting argument, $c_1(\OL_f)_\sigma$ defines a semipositive smooth $(1,1)$-form over $X_\sigma(\CC)$.
+If $X\to S$ is an abelian scheme over a smooth variety $S$ over $K$, in terms of Tate's limiting argument, $c_1(\OL_f)_\sigma$ defines a semipositive smooth $(1,1)$-form on $X_\sigma(\CC)$.
 In particular, it is the Betti form as defined in \cite[\S2]{CGHX}.
 By \cite[Prop.
-2.2]{DGH}, $c_1(\OL_f)_\sigma^{\dim Y}$ is non-zero over $Y_\sigma(\CC)$ if and only if the Betti map $Y_\sigma(\CC)_V\to (\RR/\ZZ)^{2g}$ has a full rank at some point of $Y_\sigma(\CC)_V$ for some simply connected open subset of $S_\sigma(\CC)$.
+2.2]{DGH}, $c_1(\OL_f)_\sigma^{\dim Y}$ is non-zero on $Y_\sigma(\CC)$ if and only if the Betti map $Y_\sigma(\CC)_V\to (\RR/\ZZ)^{2g}$ has a full rank at some point of $Y_\sigma(\CC)_V$ for some simply connected open subset of $S_\sigma(\CC)$.
 Strictly speaking, the Betti form in \cite[Prop.
-2.2]{DGH} is the one comes from a principal polarization (instead of a general $L$), but Betti forms of any two relatively ample line bundles can bound each other by positive constant multiples.
+2.2]{DGH} is the one that comes from a principal polarization (instead of a general $L$).
+Still, Betti forms of any two relatively ample line bundles can bound each other by positive constant multiples.
 Therefore, our definition of ``non-degenerate'' agrees with that of the loc. cit., and generalizes to families of algebraic dynamical systems.

 Now we have the following theorem, which generalizes \cite[Thm.
 1.4]{GH} and \cite[Thm.
 1.6]{DGH} from abelian schemes to dynamical systems.
-Our proof follows the idea of \cite{DGH}, but is simplified significantly by our new notion of adelic line bundles.
+Our proof follows the idea of \cite{DGH} but is simplified significantly by our new notion of adelic line bundles.

 \begin{thm}[height inequality] Let $S$ be a quasi-projective variety over a number field $K$.
 Let $(X,f,L)$ be a polarized dynamical system over $S$.
 Let $Y$ be a non-degenerate closed subvariety of $X$ over $K$.
-Let $\OB\in \wh\Pic(S)_\QQ$ be an adelic $\QQ$-line bundle over $S$.
-Then for any $c>0$, there exist $\epsilon>0$ and a Zariski open and dense subvariety $U$ of $Y$ such that
+Let $\OB\in \wh\Pic(S)_\QQ$ be an adelic $\QQ$-line bundle on $S$.
+Then for any $c>0$, there exist $\epsilon>0$ and a non-empty open subvariety $U$ of $Y$ such that